Planning begins early!

 -

-Using Rebecca’s personal essay brainstorming document, students will receive help coming up with ideas for the personal essay and will learn to craft one that authentically represents them
+Using Rebecca’s personal essay brainstorming document, students will receive thorough help for developing an outstanding personal essay that authentically represents them.

 -